filegarden/mail/README.md

 First, you must own a server.
 (We recommend a VPS running Linux, but any OS will work.
 Debian is our favorite Linux distro!)

-Inbound ports 465 and 587 are used to submit mail for the server to relay, so allow them through your firewall.
+Inbound ports 465 and 587 are used to submit mail for the server to relay, so you may need to allow them through your firewall.
 Different firewalls work differently, so look up how to allow inbound ports for your system's firewall.
 If you don't have a firewall, you should first install one and ensure it's enabled!
-(For Debian-based systems, we recommend UFW.
-UFW comes with Ubuntu.)
+(For Debian-based systems, we recommend UFW, which often comes preinstalled.)

 Outbound port 25 is used to send mail, but sometimes hosting providers block it by default to mitigate spam.
 You may have to contact your provider to allow outbound (NOT inbound) port 25 for your server.
 Look up information for your provider if necessary.